 Off-page optimization refers, predominantly, to backlinks (links pointing to the site which is being optimized, from other relevant websites).
 Off-page SEO speaks to your website’s reputation; the more people that link to your webpage the more reputable it is.
-Off-page optimization is more time-consuming process and it can’t be done in few hours or days.
-The process can take few months, and Off-page SEO is a never-ending activity.
+Off-page optimization is a more time-consuming process and it can’t be done in a few hours or days.
+The process can take a few months, and Off-page SEO is a never-ending activity.
 Just like you are looking for ranking with other websites, so likely are your competitors, so you will need to be diligent about keeping your ranking up to continue ranking.

 White Hat SEO

-White Hat SEO tactics, techniques, and strategies are those which adhere to guidelines set by the search engines, and involve no deception.
+White Hat SEO tactics, techniques, and strategies are those which adhere to guidelines set by the search engines and involve no deception.
 White Hat SEO wholesomeness level is high.
-The important characteristics of white hat SEO is that it cannot generate great results for poor quality content.
-White hat SEO techniques include high-quality content development, website HTML optimization and restructuring, link acquisition campaigns supported by high-quality content and manual research and outreach.
-With white hat SEO you can expect steady, gradual, and lasting growth in rankings.
+The important characteristics of white hat SEO are that it cannot generate great results for poor quality content.
+White hat SEO techniques include high-quality content development, website HTML optimization, and restructuring, link acquisition campaigns supported by high-quality content and manual research and outreach.
+With white hat SEO, you can expect steady, gradual, and lasting growth in rankings.

 Black Hat SEO

 Black Hat SEO uses tricks, schemes, and games to circumvent the algorithmic barriers set up by the search engines to prevent bad content from gaining high rankings in the SERPs.
 Black Hat SEO wholesomeness level is very low.
 Black hat SEO is not to be mistaken for plain bad search engine optimization which is the result of either lack of knowledge or cutting corners.
 With black hat SEO, you can expect quick, unpredictable, and short-lasting growth in rankings.